Altria (NYSE:MO) is well-known for its cigarette and tobacco products but it is also involved in wine distribution and production.

 In short, Altria is highly leveraged now and its rising debt to equity ratio is something to watch out for in coming quarters.

-Additionally, I would definitely keep an eye on Altria’s debt level.
+Additionally, I would definitely keep an eye on Altria’s debt to equity ratio.

 Total liabilities are everything that the company owes to 3rd parties, including debt and non-interest-bearing liabilities such as post-retirement benefits, pensions, deferred revenue, deferred taxes, etc.

-All told, Altria’s total liabilities to equity ratio is on a very similar trend as the total debt to equity ratio except that the magnitude of the ratio is much higher.
+All told, Altria’s total liabilities to equity ratio has been on a very similar trend as the total debt to equity ratio except that the magnitude of the ratio has been much higher.

-Similarly, Altria used to have a very low total liabilities to equity ratio prior to its investment in JUUL and Cronos.
+Similarly, Altria used to have a very low total liabilities to equity ratio prior to its investment in JUUL, Cronos and ABI.